RomeroLab/schemarecomb/doc/source/quickstart.rst

     $ pip install schemarecomb

 Or you can install schemarecomb from source.
-See :ref:`Installation<install>` for more information.

 In a Python script, import schemarecomb::